-Take-Home Exams (Mid-Term: Distributed Feb 24th, Due March 7th and Final: Distributed April 28th, Due May 5th): Each exam will include two conceptual and analytical questions, requiring responses in the form of 2-3 page essays.
+Take-Home Exams (Mid-Term: Distributed Mar 2nd, Due March 13th and Final: Distributed May 4th, Due May 13th): Each exam will include two conceptual and analytical questions, requiring responses in the form of 2-3 page essays.
 There will be options you may choose from.
 You are not permitted to discuss the questions or answers with anyone after the exam is distributed and before you turn it in.
 UNT's academic integrity policy applies.
 You may use any classroom readings and notes you have taken.
 Because of the format of the exams, you may not use quotations in your answers longer than one line of text.
 Please paraphrase and cite!
-Please see the required format guidelines for answering the exam questions below\.
+Please see the required format guidelines for answering the exam questions below.

 Media Analysis PAPER: Pick an advertisement, news article, television show episode or piece thereof, a work of fiction, or a personal experience that you can explain in about a paragraph.
-You would need to submit this paragraph in class on February 14th.
+You would need to submit this paragraph on Blackboard by February 20th.
 Explain how your chosen material represents your developing understanding of South Asian cultures and people and how you think it is imagined in popular discourse.
 What assumptions are made about the people and cultures of South Asia?
 How does the piece further the understanding of the people and cultures of South Asia or inhibits it?
+Your paragraph will need to be submitted on Blackboard as a discussion post.
+You will need to comment on 2 other posts and give advice on their topic.
+What do you think of their topic?
+Do you have any suggestions to improve their ideas?
+Do you have any relevant experience or similar ideas?

 Your paper should have an introduction that explains what you will analyze.
 I expect that you will engage with course material in the body of your paper (parenthetical notation is fine).
 Your analysis should be about 2-3 double-spaced pages.
-Please provide/bring the source (or url) to class on February 26th and 28th for a brief presentation and discussion.
 You will be graded on the clarity of your analysis, your ability to demonstrate understanding of class material including correct usage of terminology, and your ability to complete the work on time.
-The dates for submitting the final project is April 14th.
-Please check the guidelines below\ for submitting the paper.
+The dates for submitting the final project is April 20th.
+Please check the guidelines below for submitting the paper.
 Late papers will lose points accordingly.

-\Required Format Guidelines for Exams and Paper
+Required Format Guidelines for Exams and Paper

-All assignments are due at the beginning of class on the due date.
-You must submit a paper copy - no electronic submissions, please.
+All assignments are due at the midnight of the due date.
+You must submit online on the Blackboard, no paper submissions, please.
+Only MS-Word or PDF format should be used (no notepad, wordpad, html, txt formats).

 Without exception, you must use the following guidelines:

 - Times New Roman font

 - 12 point

 - Whole document must be double-spaced

 - 1 inch margins on all sides

 - Page numbers centered at the bottom of each page (i.e., in footer)

 - A title can be included on the first line of the document

 - Left header on first page only should contain full name and course title

 - All other headers should be blank

-- Staple the document in the upper left corner